joereynolds/Mr-Figs/docs/tiled.md

 `lifespan` = This is for bombs and it's how many turns a bomb will take until it blows up

-`destructable` = Whether or not a tile can be destroyed by a bomb

 `moveable` = Whether or not a tile can be moved by the player

 `solid` = Whether or not the player can walk through it